nodesense/cts-aws-spark-april-2021/assignments/glue-try-yourself.md

 Then query data in Athena..

-in RDS create tabel called brands with id column int, name type text dont insert any records
+in RDS create tabel called brands with id column int, name type text in dbeaver/vinsys machine.. dont insert any records

 Write a glue job in studio, that copy brands table data from orderdb